pecos/Virtual-Library-Context/README.md

 ## Manual Mode

-This mode requires manually load all function symbols of the libraries used in the application code.
+This mode requires manually loading all function symbols of the libraries used in the application code.
 This provides better compatibility than transparent mode.
+And there is no need to generate a shim.

 User need to define the function pointer types of libraries they want to use at the top of the application code.
 And then put a mapping of the function name to its mangled symbols names in `register_functions()`.

-When loading libraries into VLC, user need to get the function pointers manually from VLC by calling `loader.load_func<function_type>("function_name");`, and all libraries API used in the application need to be replaced with these function pointers.
-If a API in the libraries loaded into VLC is not used, there is no need to load that unused function pointer.
+When loading libraries into VLC, user needs to get the function pointers manually from VLC by calling `loader.load_func<function_type>("function_name");`, and all libraries API used in the application need to be replaced with these functions pointers.
+If an API in the libraries loaded into VLC is not used, there is no need to load that unused function pointer.

 ```C++
 typedef void (*compute_t)(int N);